-Many people labor under the misconception that buttermilk is basically a buttery, high-fat milk.
-This couldn't be farther from the truth.
+The name "buttermilk" is confusing, leading many to believe that buttermilk is basically a buttery, high-fat milk.
+However, this couldn't be farther from the truth.
 Not only is there no butter, per se, in buttermilk, but it's actually lower in fat than sweet milk.
 The "butter" in the word buttermilk is not a reference to its butteriness, but rather an explanation of where this versatile fermented beverage comes from.

 Commercially Made Buttermilk